National Council of Women of New Zealand: Establishment of the Council and early years (1896–1906)

 Sheppard was elected as the first president.
 Some early frictions arose because Anna Stout, the founder of the Women's Franchise League, had expected that she would be president of the organisation, given her husband's title and position as a leading politician in New Zealand, and indeed she had been offered that role by McLaren prior to the first meeting.
-Other founding members of the NCWNZ included: Margaret Sievwright, founder of the Gisborne branch of the Woman's Christian Temperance Union; Annie Schnackenberg, president of Woman's Christian Temperance Union during the suffrage campaign; Wilhelmina Sherriff Bain, president of Canterbury Women's Institute; and Ada Wells, founder of the Canterbury Women's Institute.
+Other founding members of the NCWNZ included: Margaret Sievwright, founder of the Gisborne branch of the Woman's Christian Temperance Union; Annie Schnackenberg, president of Woman's Christian Temperance Union during the suffrage campaign; Wilhelmina Sherriff Bain, president of Canterbury Women's Institute; and Ada Wells, a founder of the Canterbury Women's Institute.
 On Sheppard's recommendation, Emily Hill became treasurer in 1903.
 Sarah Page was the organisation's secretary in 1905–06.

 At its early meetings, the NCWNZ's resolutions focussed on the need for legal equality for men and women, in areas such as marriage and employment.
 The NCWNZ resolved that women should be eligible for election to Parliament, appointment as police officers and for jury service.
 It also made various resolutions to support the moral reform of society; for example, that the age of consent be raised, that homes be established for alcoholics, that the liquor laws be more strongly enforced, that children be freely educated for longer and that capital punishment be abolished.
 Like many women's groups at the time, the NCWNZ was committed to temperance.
 The NCWNZ said that the state was "a family extended" and that they wished "to bring the woman spirit and the home atmosphere into the affairs as well of the State as of the parish".